Wolf Howling Experience – Hotel Stay

 Spend time with a small group of curious, like-minded people.
 Learn together, share stories, and experience wolf territory side by side.

 Click Rates & Dates to see upcoming departures and request your place.
-We’ll review your request and confirm by email.
+We will review your request manually and confirm by email.

 You can also request a private tour on other dates.